 On September 29, 2017, we issued and sold an aggregate principal amount of \$32.5 million of the 2022 Notes, and on October 11, 2017, pursuant to the underwriters' 30-day option to purchase additional notes, we sold an additional \$4.9 million of the 2022 Notes.
-The 2022 Notes have a stated maturity of September 15, 2022 and may be redeemed in whole or in part at our option at any time or from time to time on or after September 15, 2019 at a redemption price of \$25 per security plus accrued and unpaid interest.
-The 2022 Notes bear interest at a rate of 6.25% per year payable quarterly on March 15, June 15, September 15 and December 15 of each year.
-The 2022 Notes are our direct, unsecured obligations and (1) rank equally in right of payment with our current and future unsecured indebtedness; (2) are senior in right of payment to any of our future indebtedness that expressly provides it is subordinated to the 2022 Notes; (3) are effectively subordinated to all of our existing and future secured indebtedness (including indebtedness that is initially unsecured to which we subsequently grant security), to the extent of the value of the assets securing such indebtedness and (4) are structurally subordinated to all existing and future indebtedness and other obligations of any of our subsidiaries.
-As of March 31, 2021, we were in material compliance with the terms of the 2022 Notes.
-The 2022 Notes are listed on the New York Stock Exchange under the symbol "HTFA".
-On March 25, 2021, we gave notice of our election to exercise our option to redeem the 2022 Notes, in full, on the Redemption Date.
+The 2022 Notes had a stated maturity of September 15, 2022 and could be redeemed in whole or in part at our option at any time or from time to time on or after September 15, 2019 at a redemption price of \$25 per security plus accrued and unpaid interest.
+The 2022 Notes bore interest at a rate of 6.25% per year payable quarterly on March 15, June 15, September 15 and December 15 of each year.
+The 2022 Notes were our direct, unsecured obligations and (1) ranked equally in right of payment with our current and future unsecured indebtedness; (2) were senior in right of payment to any of our future indebtedness that expressly provided it is subordinated to the 2022 Notes; (3) were effectively subordinated to all of our existing and future secured indebtedness (including indebtedness that was initially unsecured to which we subsequently grant security), to the extent of the value of the assets securing such indebtedness and (4) were structurally subordinated to all existing and future indebtedness and other obligations of any of our subsidiaries.
+On April 24, 2021, or the Redemption Date, we redeemed all of the issued and outstanding 2022 Notes in an aggregate principal amount of \$37.4 million and paid accrued interest of \$0.3 million.
+The 2022 Notes were delisted effective on the Redemption Date.

 On March 30, 2021, we issued and sold an aggregate principal amount of \$57.5 million of 4.875% notes due in 2026 (the "2026 Notes").
 The amount of 2026 Notes issued and sold included the full exercise by the underwriters of their option to purchase \$7.5 million aggregate principal of additional notes.
 The 2026 Notes have a stated maturity of March 30, 2026 and may be redeemed in whole or in part at our option at any time or from time to time on or after March 30, 2023 at a redemption price of \$25 per security plus accrued and unpaid interest.
 The 2026 Notes bear interest at a rate of 4.875% per year, payable quarterly on March 30, June 30, September 30 and December 30 of each year.
 The 2026 Notes are our direct unsecured obligations and (i) rank equally in right of payment with our current and future unsecured indebtedness; (ii) are senior in right of payment to any of our future indebtedness that expressly provides it is subordinated to the 2026 Notes; (iii) are effectively subordinated to all of our existing and future secured indebtedness (including indebtedness, and (iv) are structurally subordinated to all existing and future indebtedness and other obligations of any of our subsidiaries.
-As of March 31, 2021, we was in material compliance with the terms of the 2026 Notes.
-The 2026 Notes will be listed on the New York Stock Exchange under the symbol "HTFB".
+As of June 30, 2021, we were in material compliance with the terms of the 2026 Notes.
+The 2026 Notes are listed on the New York Stock Exchange under the symbol "HTFB".